shaunkleyn/Series-Collection-Status-for-Kometa/README.md

 ## Background
 I wanted to be able to easily see on Plex if a show has been downloaded in full or if there are missing episodes or seasons.
-After searching around for days for something that can do it I finally asked for some help from the guys on the [Kometa Discord group](https://discord.gg/NfH6mGFuAB) and SirGareth [confirmed](https://discord.com/channels/822460010649878528/822460010649878531/1061099419153469571) that [Kometa](https://metamanager.wiki/en/latest/index.html) (PMM) would not be able to do it but that I'd be able to do it using a few API's to add labels to Plex and then use Kometa to add overlays using those labels.
+After searching around for days for something that can do it I finally asked for some help from the guys on the [Kometa Discord group](https://discord.gg/NfH6mGFuAB) and SirGareth [confirmed](https://discord.com/channels/822460010649878528/822460010649878531/1061099419153469571) that [Kometa](https://metamanager.wiki/en/latest/index.html) (formaly know as PMM) would not be able to do it but that I'd be able to do it using a few API's to add labels to Plex and then use Kometa to add overlays using those labels.

 Being a newbie to both Python and Kometa I am sure there are neater and better ways to accomplish this but this is the script and configs I came up with that is currently working for me.